ADD CONDITION

 Additional Clinical Information

-The product is administered topically, with specific instructions for adults and children aged 12 years and older.
-Patients should carefully remove the backing from the patch and apply the sticky side to the affected area, wearing the patch for up to 8 hours.
-It may be repeated as necessary, but no more than four times daily.
+Patients should be informed that the product is administered topically.
+For adults and children aged 12 years and older, the patch should be applied to the affected area by carefully removing the backing and placing the sticky side against the skin.
+Each patch can be worn for up to 8 hours and may be repeated as necessary, not exceeding four applications in a 24-hour period.
 After use, the patch should be discarded, and the pouch resealed.
-For children under 12 years of age, consultation with a physician is advised.
+For children under 12 years of age, consultation with a physician is recommended.

-Clinicians should counsel patients on proper usage, emphasizing that the product should be used only as directed.
-Patients are advised not to bandage tightly or use with a heating pad, and to avoid contact with eyes and mucous membranes.
+Clinicians should counsel patients on the proper use of the product, emphasizing that it should be used only as directed.
+Patients should avoid bandaging tightly or using heating pads in conjunction with the patch, and contact with eyes and mucous membranes should be avoided.
 The patch should not be applied to wounds or damaged skin.
-Patients should discontinue use and consult a doctor if the condition worsens, if redness or irritation develops, or if symptoms persist for more than 7 days or recur shortly after resolution.
-Pregnant or breastfeeding patients should seek advice from a health professional before use.
+Patients are advised to discontinue use and consult a doctor if the condition worsens, if redness or irritation occurs, or if symptoms persist for more than 7 days or recur shortly after resolution.
+Pregnant or breastfeeding patients should seek advice from a healthcare professional before use.

 Drug Information (PDF)